rajesh-kayal-dev/Voting-app/README.md

 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.

 📬 Contact
-For any issues or suggestions, please reach out to the repository owner.
+For any issues or suggestions, please reach out rajesh-kayal-dev || https://www.linkedin.com/in/rajesh110/.